Alex-Cremers/Ibex-FastScale/README.md

 The controller records the `html`, `startValue`, and `endValue` inputs, as well as `value`, which corresponds to the position where the participant moved the handle before clicking. `value` is recorded with `decimalPlaces` decimals.

+**March 2021 update:** FastScale now passes the position of the handle to the next controller.
+If the next item is a FastScale too, its handle starts where it was in the previous item.
+This does not work if a Separator appears between the two (e.g., if using `sepWith()` in the shuffle sequence).